Shynixn/Anchor-NMS/README.md

 ### Getting the libraries

-1. Insert the following into your pom.xml.
+1. Insert the following lines into your pom.xml.

 ```maven
   <build>